Building a Terrace in Backyard

 There is no such thing as the optimal size for a patio.
 Ideally, it should be tailored to the type of use.
 If you use the terrace mainly alone or with only one other person, giant terraces quickly seem oversized.
 If you also want to give children enough room to play or if you like to have barbecues with friends, on the other hand, a larger area is needed.
 The following applies: Plan generously, but not for every eventuality.
 If you only have a party once a year, the terrace does not have to be large.
 Rather, design the connection to the lawn so that it can be used in such cases.

-If you want to build a terrace and determine the perfect size, the following guidelines will help:
+If you want to build a terrace in backyard and determine the perfect size, the following guidelines will help:

 - Seat with 2 chairs: 6 m2